The Legal Excellence Program for Articling Students - Montreal

 Our articling students prepare and plead some motions and assist senior lawyers in the preparation of litigation files.
 We are looking for people that are motivated and passionate about litigation.

-This Directorate, which has about 40 lawyers, represents the government in litigation concerning the Immigration and Refugee Protection Act, the Citizenship Act and regulations, as well as in any other area in which Immigration and Citizenship Canada and Canada Border Services Agency may have an interest.
+This Directorate, which employs approximately 40 lawyers, represents the government in litigation concerning the Immigration and Refugee Protection Act, the Citizenship Act and Regulations, as well as in any other area in which Immigration, Refugees and Citizenship Canada and the Canada Border Services Agency may have an interest.
 Employees are all located in Montreal.

 Tax Litigation Directorate

 The Tax Litigation Directorate’s main client is the Canada Revenue Agency.
-This Directorate is responsible for litigation involving income tax (except GST) and employment insurance matters before the Tax Court of Canada, the Federal Court of Appeal and the Supreme Court of Canada.
-Equally, this Directorate handles tax collection proceedings under the Income Tax Act before the Federal Court and the Superior Court.
+This Directorate is responsible for litigation involving income tax and employment insurance matters before the Tax Court of Canada, the Federal Court of Appeal and the Supreme Court of Canada.
+Also, this Directorate handles tax collection proceedings under the Income Tax Act before the Federal Court and the Superior Court.
 As such, Directorate counsel provide legal opinions regarding the Income Tax Act, the Quebec Civil Code, the Bankruptcy and Insolvency Act and other relevant federal and provincial legislation.
 The practice of its counsel calls for the application of principles of statutory interpretation, of the rules of procedure and evidence, and raises several civil law issues.
-The Directorate operates both from its Ottawa and Montreal offices.
+The Directorate’s members perform their duties both from its Ottawa and Montreal offices but are also required to travel.

 Commercial Law Directorate